aaronicsubstances/bridge-arithmetic/early-algebra-framework-2022.md

    5. To make students proficient in arithmetic.

    6. To engage students in curricular activities which connect fractions and negative numbers to real life scenarios of students.
-       1. In particular, engage students in Euclidean geometry (aka "Construction" in JHS in Ghana).
-Use it to demonstrate arithmetic of fractions and negative numbers, and hence show how Euclidean geometry is the connection between mathematics and the real world.
+       1. In particular, engage students in Euclidean geometry (aka "Construction" in JHS in Ghana, or synthetic geometry elsewhere).
+Euclidean geometry is one of the FIRST connections between mathematics and the real world.
+       2. Also engage them in cash-based accounting, which is the other of the FIRST connections.

 ## Assumptions of Early Algebra Proposal